chriscdn/RHTools/readme.md

 This is a global change that will affect the output of the formatter whenever you use it after making the change.

+## NSArray+firstObject

+This category adds a `firstObject` method to `NSArray`.
+It's a convenience method to fetch the first object of an `NSArray` without having to first check if the array is empty.
+Just like the `lastObject` method, the method will return `nil` if the array is empty.

 ## RHActionSheet

 `RHActionSheet` is a subclass of `UIActionSheet` and adds block handling to the buttons.
 For example: